ocapn/syrup/draft-specification.md

 ## Specification

-Syrup uses a few characters to indicate types and encode data length.
+Syrup uses several characters to indicate types and encode data length.
 These characters are encoded as ASCII characters and written as individual octets (8 bit values).

 ### Booleans